-- All education and training providers in London are asked to complete monthly a local authority leavers and joiners (LALJR) form using a standard Microsoft Excel template (see appendix B) on the dates given in the monthly return schedule (see appendix A). - Providers will use a secure data portal, hosted on the London Councils website, to send the return to their home local authority. - All the names of Leavers and Joiners listed on the submitted returns will be matched and uploaded by the local authority support service within a week of receipt. - Local authority's will receive monthly reports and provide support as appropriate to help young people to re-engage.
+- All education and training providers in London are asked to complete monthly a local authority leavers and joiners (LALJR) form using a standard Microsoft Excel template (see appendix B) on the dates given in the monthly return schedule (see appendix A).
+Where boroughs wish to, they may also request that providers in their area inform them about young people at serious risk of dropping out ('wobblers'). - Providers will use a secure data portal, hosted on the London Councils website, to send the return to their home local authority. - All the names of Leavers and Joiners listed on the submitted returns will be matched and uploaded by the local authority support service within a week of receipt. - Local authority's will produce/receive monthly reports and provide support as appropriate to help young people to re-engage.